tzuhanchang/VyPER/configs/README.md

 Configuration File Reference
 =======================

-Dataset, network architecture, training and predicting are configured with a `.yaml` configuration file.
+Dataset, network architecture, training, and predicting are configured with a `.yaml` configuration file.

 You could create your configuration files and place them in the `configs` directory.
-You can load your customized configuration files using `--config-name` argument, for example:
+You can load your customized configuration files using the `--config-name` argument, for example:
 ```
 python -m HyPER.train --config-name=my_config
 ```